 For extra crisp and insightful enterprise and financial information, subscribe to

-It is fully free and we assure you may be taught one thing new on daily basis.
+It is fully free and we assure you will study one thing new on daily basis.

 Is America’s largest telecom getting clotheslined by the kitchen cellphone chord?